15-Ab/potd/README.md

 ## Check if a given graph is tree or not

 ## Intuition
-As this problem is about finding the order in which courses can be taken given a list of prerequisites, it is essentially a topological sorting problem.

-My idea is to represent the courses as nodes in a graph, and the prerequisites as directed edges between the nodes, as the problem asks for an order in which we can take the courses, considering the prerequisites.
+The goal is to determine whether a given graph is a tree.
+A tree in graph theory is a connected acyclic graph, and to validate this, I checked for connected components and the absence of cycles.

 ## Approach

-**Initialized Data Structures :**
-- Declared arrays and data structures for in-degrees (`in`), the final answer (`jawab`), an adjacency list (`al`), and a queue (`q`).

-**Built Graph :**
+##### Built Graph :
-- Created an adjacency list representing the directed edges between courses based on prerequisites.
+   - Created an adjacency list to represent the graph using an array of ArrayLists.
+Populate the adjacency list based on the provided edges.
-- Calculated the in-degree of each course, i.e., the number of prerequisites it has.

-**Initialized Queue :**
-- Added courses with in-degree 0 to the queue initially.

-**BFS Topological Sort :**
+##### Connected Components :
-- Processed the courses in a Breadth-First Search (BFS) manner:
+   - Used Breadth-First Search (BFS) to traverse the graph and mark connected components.
-  - Poll a course from the queue.
+   - Maintained an array to keep track of visited nodes during BFS.
+   - Counted the number of connected components in the graph.

+##### Checked for Multiple Components :
+   - If the number of connected components is greater than 1, the graph is not a tree (as a tree should be a single connected component).

+##### Checked for Cycles :
-  - Added the course to the answer (`jawab`).
+   - Used BFS to detect cycles in the graph.
-  - Updated the in-degrees of its neighbors and add them to the queue if their in-degree becomes 0.

-**Checked for Valid Order :**
-- After processing all courses, checked if all courses have in-degree 0.
-If not, return an empty array since a valid order is not possible.

-**Returned Result:**
-- Returned the final answer (`jawab`) representing the order in which courses can be taken.

-The BFS ensures that I processed courses with no prerequisites first, gradually moving to courses with all prerequisites satisfied.
-If a valid topological order exists, I returned it; otherwise, it returned an empty array.
+   - Maintained an array to keep track of visited nodes during cycle detection.
+   - If a visited node is encountered, checked if it is the parent of the current node.
+If not, a cycle exists.

+##### Final Decision :
+   - If the graph has multiple connected components or contains a cycle, it is not a tree.
+Returned false in such cases.
+   - If no issues are found, the graph is a tree.
+Returned true.

 ---
 Have a look at the code , still have any confusion then please let me know in the comments Keep Solving.:)

 ## Complexity
-- Time complexity : $O(m + n)$
+- Time complexity : $O(N + M)$
 <!-- Add your time complexity here, e.g. $$O())$$ -->
-$n$ : number of courses
+$N$ : number of nodes

-$m$ : number of prerequisites
+$M$ : number of edges

-- Space complexity : $O(m + n)$
+- Space complexity : $O(N)$
 <!-- Add your space complexity here, e.g. $$O(n)$$ -->

 ## Code